hpcleuven/VscDocumentation/source/globus/groups.rst

 For users who have already accepted your invitation:

 - You can change their status (active or suspended), or remove them from the group.
-- You can change their role
+- You can change their role.

 These are the available roles and the actions they can take: